-Students registered for the advanced certificate track graduate with an Advanced Certificate in Midwifery upon successful completion of the Midwifery Program core curriculum (40-42 graduate level credits).
-Students may enroll in the Advanced Certificate track if they have a Master's in a related field (approved by the Midwifery faculty) or if they are also pursuing the MS degree in Nurse-Midwifery option (see IV, below).
+Students registered for the advanced certificate track graduate with an Advanced Certificate in Midwifery upon successful completion of the Midwifery Program core curriculum (40 graduate level credits).
+Students may enroll in the Advanced Certificate track if they have a Master's in a related field (approved by the midwifery faculty).